 From time to time students request exam accommodations because of their documented disabilities.
-Disability and Accessibility Services (DAS) provides assistance to professors who have logistical problems in granting these accommodations, however the best place for a student to take an exam is with or near the professor giving the exam.
+Student Accessibility Services (SAS) provides assistance to professors who have logistical problems in granting these accommodations, however the best place for a student to take an exam is with or near the professor giving the exam.
 This provides the opportunity for the student to ask clarifying questions or for the professor to correct or change wording in exams, if needed.

 Here are some of the most common kinds of accommodations students may be granted: Extended time on a test (never unlimited time), Alternate site (distraction free room), Questions read to student, Use of a computer, and a Scribe for answers.

 The Dean's office has provided resources to support faculty in meeting the needs of students with disabilities requiring test-taking accommodations.
-Exams are proctored in the Whitman Annex.
-We have 30 distraction free rooms, computers without internet access, text to speech software, and a proctor.
+Exams are proctored in Madill.
+We have 37 distraction free rooms, computers without internet access, text to speech software, and a proctor.
 Students are required to leave phones, backpacks and anything unrelated to the exam in the proctors office.
 All students are monitored throughout the exam for academic integrity.

 This information is being provided to you in the hopes that it will help you coordinate an exam for a student with a disability.